symfony/symfony-docs/controller/upload_file.rst

 The previous versions of this article explained how to handle file uploads using :ref:`Doctrine listeners <doctrine-lifecycle-listener>`.
-However, this is no longer recommended, because Doctrine events shouldn't be used for your domain logic.
+However, this is no longer recommended, because Doctrine events should not be used for your domain logic.

 Moreover, Doctrine listeners are often dependent on internal Doctrine behavior which may change in future versions.
 Also, they can introduce performance issues